 Just as motorists have a legal duty to operate their vehicles in a safe manner, motorcycle riders have the same duty to exercise ordinary care and operate their bikes safely.
 Motorcycle riders also have a heightened duty to look out for other motorists and potentially dangerous conditions.
 However, even if motorcycle riders faithfully follow all of the rules of the road, it does no good if motorists do not do the same.
 In California, lane sharing or lane splitting is legal and permitted but exposes the motorcyclist to an increased risk of being in an accident.

-As with motorcycle riders, many motorists do not pay attention to the location of bike riders on the road and may even been hostile about sharing the road with them.
-Consequently, bike riders are more susceptible to be involved in a collision with a car, where the likelihood of the rider sustaining serious injury is substantial.
+As with motorcycle riders, many motorists do not pay attention to the location of bike riders on the road and may even be hostile about sharing the road with them.
+Consequently, bike riders are more susceptible to be involved in a collision with a car, where the likelihood of the rider sustaining a serious injury is substantial.

 Accidents are more likely to happen when someone is speeding or breaking another traffic law, like making an illegal lane change or tailgating.
 In order to decrease the occurrence of low or high impact collisions, everyone using the state’s roadways should operate their vehicles responsibly and learn to share the road with all types of vehicle operators – including motorcycle and bike riders.
 When drivers fail to heed these simple rules, accidents can happen with devastating consequences.